MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

     - Value: **\<**domain names, comma separated**>**

 For example, you have specified the **OutlookBlockUntrustedCollaborationLabel** advanced client setting for the **Confidential \ All Employees** label.
-You then specify the advanced client setting of **OutlookJustifyTrustedDomains** and **contoso.com**.
+You now specify the additional advanced client setting of **OutlookJustifyTrustedDomains** and **contoso.com**.
 As a result, a user can send an email to john@sales.contoso.com when it is labeled **Confidential \ All Employees** but will be blocked from sending an email with the same label to tg4066@gmail.com.

 Example PowerShell commands, where your label policy is named "Global":